International Superstar Soccer Pro 98

 The English commentary for the game is provided by Tony Gubba.

 Although it lacked FIFPro licence, the European releases featured Italian striker Fabrizio Ravanelli along with German goalkeeper Andreas Koepke (on German, French and Spanish releases) or English midfielder Paul Ince (on British and Italian releases) on the cover, and the North American release featured Colombian player Carlos Valderrama.
-The game shares the same cover arts with the Nintendo 64 game International Superstar Soccer 98 but they are individual iterations of different game franchises, only released with similar name.
+The game shares the same cover arts and North American release date with the Nintendo 64 game International Superstar Soccer 98 (and Game Boy's International Superstar Soccer) but they are individual iterations of different game franchises, only released with similar name.
 This is a characteristic also shared with the previous game, ISS Pro.

 Game modes

 The features six different game modes.
 Modes existing in previous version have been developed and the two new have been added.